-McCain wanted to shout out with sheer joy and relief as the world of sound reformed itself around them.
-There was humming and vibration that seemed like a hurricane, hissing from the air system, rustling and movement from the bodies around him . . . and yelling and laughing! drew in a chestful of air, and whooped.
+McCain wanted to shout out with sheer joy and relief as the world of sound re-formed itself around them.
+There was humming and vibration that seemed like a hurricane, hissing from the air system, rustling and movement from the bodies around him... and yelling and laughing!
+Rashazzi had warned them against the risks of aching ears and sinuses from repressurizing too quickly, but nobody cared.
+Scanlon pulled away his facepiece, drew in a chestful of air, and whooped.
 Rashazzi and Koh helped each other, then both of them removed McCain's.
-The rush of cool, fresh air after hours of claustrophobic confinement made all the cared.
-Scanion bulled away his racepiece, of cool, fresh air after hours of claustrophobic confinement made all the more isolating by the silence was overwhelming.
+The rush of cool, fresh air after hours of claustrophobic confinement made all the more isolating by the silence was overwhelming.
 He stood and gulped, and sucked it into his lungs.

 "Does it taste good?"
 Rashazzi asked them, grinning.